Expires 12/5/16 @ 11:59pm EST. $249 min. purchase.

-There are a surprising number of styles when it comes to door stops.
-The type you select will largely depend on the type of door you have and how you wish to protect your wall.
+Door stops come in a surprising number of styles that vary in how and where they prevent the door from causing damage.
+The right type for your space will largely depend on what kind of door you have and how you wish to protect your wall.

 Baseboard door stops are the most common type found in homes.
 They consist of one peg-like piece with a rubber tip.
 These door stops are typically installed onto the baseboard of a wall and not the door itself, as they cannot be installed on hollow core doors.